StephanyRajeh/TGF/README.md

 # TGF
-A repository of the paper: Trivial Graph Features and Classical Learning are Enough to Detect Random Anomalies
+A repository for the paper [Trivial Graph Features and Classical Learning are Enough to Detect Random Anomalies](https://ieeexplore.ieee.org/abstract/document/11391890), which is also accompanied by its dedicated [website](https://stephanyrajeh.github.io/TGFWebsite/).

 In this repository, we demonstrate preprocessing, injection, feature generation, and learning using two datasets as illustrative examples.
 One dataset is MovieLens, a bipartite link stream, while the other is UCI Messages, a unipartite link stream. <br>

 Reference datasets can be downloaded from: http://konect.cc/networks/ and http://snap.stanford.edu/jodie/. <br>

-Large scale datasets and their generated features will be provided after acceptance as they are hosted on the lab's server, which could reveal the authors' identities.
+Large scale datasets and their generated features are hosted on the ComplexNetworks team (LIP6, Sorbonne University) lab server at: http://data.complexnetworks.fr/TGF/data.

 ## Phase 1: Preprocessing
 ### Description